 - Stress – Remember to stay calm and provide a safe place for your cat to hide in or behind.
 You can use a feline facial pheromone diffuser/spray to reduce the effect loud noises may have on your cat.

-- If you have company over, keep your cat away from the door.
-All of the noise, activity and strangers entering your home can be scary for our furry friends.
+If you have company over for Thanksgiving, keep your cat away from the door.
+All of the noise, activity, and strangers entering your home can be jarring to our furry friends.